renato87milagres/webdrive.IO_GrandParade/GrandParede/README/README.txt

 Step 1 - Run the test ;

-For run the test you need before install the Webdriver.io;
+For run the test, you need before to install the Webdriver.io;
-after this execute the command c://<yourfolder>/goparede/ npm test;
+after this execute the command c://<yourfolder>/<GrandParede>/ npm test;
-Two test was created one for desktop and the second for mobile; all test run in the google chrome;
+Two test was created
+ 1- for desktop
+ 2- for mobile;
-the tests is in the folder ./test (login.js)
+All test run in the google chrome; The tests are in the folder ./test (login.js)

 You need have installed the Webdriver.IO Globally and all additional packages globally ($ ./node_modules/.bin/ wdio- v);

+The configurations was :

 Where do you want to execute your tests?
 On my local machine Which framework do you want to use? mocha